thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 #### Custom legend settings

-Custom Legend Settings are for cases when you need to display data that cannot be displayed in the chart such as attributes or display specific time series only in the Chart legend.
+Use Custom Legend Settings when you need to showcase data that isn't suitable for chart representation, such as specific attributes, or when you want to display only certain time series in the Chart legend.
-For the example let’s use active/inactive attributes that can not be displayed on a Chart, only in a Table widget.
+For instance, consider active/inactive attributes that can be displayed in a Table widget but not on a Chart.

 {% include images-gallery.html imageCollection="appearance-custom-legend-settings" showListImageTitles="true" %}